oscar-system/Oscar.jl/README.md

 ## Installation

-* Download Julia version 1.3 or higher
-* In Julia type
+OSCAR requires Julia 1.3 or newer.
+In principle it can be installed and used like any other Julia package; doing so will take a couple of minutes:

 ```
 julia> using Pkg